 7. Develop a Draft Plan

-When it comes to planning a project, at this point you know what the project is, how long you have to do it, the resources that are available, and roughly what needs to be done.
+At this point you know what the project is, how long you have to do it, the resources that are available, and roughly what needs to be done.
 This is when you put together a DRAFT plan.
 This is your first stab at combining the dates, deliverables, and resources together.
-It’s the time to identify dependencies and include them in the plan At this point you are working on the plan in a vacuum.
+It’s the time to identify dependencies and include them in the plan.
+You are working on the plan in a vacuum right now.
 That’s why it’s called a draft plan.
 Because, the moment it sees the light of day and your team gets their eyes on it, they will identify all the things you missed or got wrong.
 That’s what Step #8 is for.

 8. Create your Baseline Project Plan

 Now that you have the draft complete, you want the feedback from your team.
 Review it with them.
 Let them know your thought process when it comes to planning a project of this type.
 Let them think about it and then listen to their feedback.
 They will recognize areas that you may have missed, are technically impossible, or may conflict (or benefit from) some other initiative that is already in progress.
 Take it all in, weigh each suggestion against your experience and discretion, and then develop version 1.0 of the project plan.